-3.4 Improve and promote the health and wellness program for all faculty and staff.
-3.4 Completed -- ---------------
+3.4 Improve and promote the 3.4 Completed health and wellness program for all faculty and staff.

 Strategic Goal Strategies Final Status GOAL 4: Institutional Resources - Provide equipment, technology resources, facilities, and grounds that create a physical environment conducive to teaching and learning, as well as student success in the 21 st Century.
 Completed 4.1 Create an environment that is welcoming and supportive to the College's new and returning students.
 4.1 Completed 4.1.1 Maintain all facilities and grounds in a neat and orderly manner.
 4.1.1 Completed 4.1.2 Create a welcome area in the lobby area of Moody 4.1.2 Completed Hall.
-4.1.3 Improve phone services (voice mail, automated answering, and phone answering services during 4.1.3 Completed 4.1.4 Completed peak periods) 4.1.4 Improve internal signage and "way finding" signage.
-4. 1.4 Completed 4.2 Insure that classrooms, offices and common areas are well maintained, clean, updated, and appealing to students, faculty, and staff.
+4.1.3 Improve phone services (voice mail, automated answering, and phone 4.1.3 Completed answering services during peak periods) 4.1.4 Improve internal signage and "way finding" signage.
+4.1.4 Completed 4.2 Insure that classrooms, offices and common areas are well maintained, clean, updated, and appealing to students, faculty, and staff.
 4.2 Completed 4.2.1 Develop a new list of renovation projects and "deferred maintenance" projects to be completed.
 The list will be updated annually.
 4.2.1 Completed

-4 .2.2 Update faculty offices.
-4.2.2 Completed 4 Learning Resource Center by providing for a more efficient use of space that works to promote student success.
-4.3 Completed 4 e.3.1 Provide new opportunities for students to use their own electronic devices throughout the library and in other parts of the campus.
-4.3.1 Completed 4 .3.2 Renovate and update cyber 4.3.2 Completed 4 café.
-3.3 Renovate and update the computer laboratory in the Library.
-4.3.3 Completed 4 4.4 Review, evaluate, update and/or renew classroom equipment and teaching learning resources.
-4.4 Completed 4 4.4.1 Renovate the photography lab (FA-322) to accommodate digital photography and a new computer graphics computer lab.
-4.4.1 Completed 4 improve technology to collect and store data, maintain cyber security, provide required information, support learning needs, provide IT support services to the college community, and facilitate effective communications.
-4.5 Completed 4 improve and/or expand facilities (consistent with the 4.6 Completed
+4.2.2 Update faculty offices.
+4.2.2 Completed 4.3 Update the Library and Learning Resource Center by providing for a more efficient use of space that works to promote student success.
+4.3 Completed 4.3.1 Provide new opportunities for students to use their own electronic devices throughout the library and in other parts of the campus.
+4.3.1 Completed 4.3.2 Renovate and update cyber café.
+4.3.2 Completed 4.3.3 Renovate and update the computer laboratory in the Library.
+4.3.3 Completed 4.4 Review, evaluate, update and/or renew classroom equipment and teaching learning resources.
+4.4.1 Renovate the photography 4.4 Completed 4.4.1 Completed lab (FA-322) to accommodate digital photography and a new computer graphics computer lab.
+4.5 IT Equipment and Services - Provide and continuously improve technology to collect and store data, maintain cyber security, provide required information, support learning needs, provide IT support services to the college community, and facilitate effective communications.
+4.5 Completed 4.6 Explore opportunities to improve and/or expand facilities (consistent with the 4.6 Completed